Sitecore/developer-portal/apps/devportal/data/markdown/pages/trials/index.md

 ---
-title: 'Try Sitecore products'
+title: 'Explore Sitecore products'
-description: 'Learn more about the trials Sitecore offers'
+description: 'Are you wanting to know more about how to build with Sitecore products?
+Learn more about the trials Sitecore offers for some of the products in our composable DXP.'
 youtube: 'UUJrNXcAEmZrqbf2suxbfIkg'
 youtubeTitle: 'Latest "Discover Sitecore" videos'
 twitter: ['#LearnSitecore']